MJ9001/project-no/README.md

 c) Given I am in game, at a low coffee level, when the coffee bar 'ticks' to zero, then I should see the game over screen.

-### As a player, I want to be able to collect powerups, so that I can run faster and be invincible.
+### As a player, I want to be able to collect power-ups, so that I can run faster and be invincible.

 a) Given I am in game, when I pickup a power up, then I should increase speed.